johnny-chivers/sql-for-athena/readme.md

 ```
 6. Use a WHERE clause to filter data
 ```
-SELECT Firstname FROM customers WHERE Customerid = int ;
+SELECT Firstname FROM customers WHERE firstname = 'John' ;
 ```
 7. Use an AND/OR clause to filter data
 ```